Hamilton (musical)

 From its opening, Hamilton received near-universal acclaim.
-It premiered Off-Broadway on February 17, 2015, at the Public Theater in Lower Manhattan, with Miranda playing the role of Alexander Hamilton, where its several-month engagement was sold out.
+It premiered off-Broadway on February 17, 2015, at the Public Theater in Lower Manhattan, with Miranda playing the role of Alexander Hamilton, where its several-month engagement was sold out.
 The musical won eight Drama Desk Awards, including Outstanding Musical.
 It then transferred to the Richard Rodgers Theatre on Broadway, opening on August 6, 2015, where it received uniformly positive reviews and high box office sales.
 At the 70th Tony Awards, Hamilton received a record-breaking 16 nominations and won 11 awards, including Best Musical.
 It received the 2016 Pulitzer Prize for Drama.
-A filmed version of the Broadway production was released in 2020 on Disney+.
+In 2020, a filmed version of the Broadway production was released on Disney+, followed by a theatrical release in 2025 by Walt Disney Pictures.

-The Chicago production of Hamilton began preview performances at the CIBC Theatre in September 2017 and opened the following month.
-The West End production opened at the Victoria Palace Theatre in London on December 21, 2017, following previews from December 6 and winning seven Olivier Awards in 2018, including Best New Musical.
+The Chicago production of Hamilton began preview performances at the CIBC Theatre in September 2016 and opened the following month.
+The West End production opened at the Victoria Palace Theatre in London on December 21, 2017, following previews from December 6, winning seven Olivier Awards in 2018, including Best New Musical.
 The first U.S. national tour began in March 2017.
 A second U.S. tour opened in February 2018.
 Hamilton's third U.S. tour began January 11, 2019, with a three-week engagement in Puerto Rico in which Miranda returned to the role of Hamilton.
 The first non-English production opened in Hamburg in October 2022 for which it had been translated into German.
-No amateur or professional licenses have been granted for Hamilton.
+As of 2025, no amateur or professional licenses have been granted for Hamilton.

 Synopsis

-Hamilton details Alexander Hamilton's life in two acts, along with how various historical figures influenced his life, including the Marquis de Lafayette, Aaron Burr, John Laurens, Hercules Mulligan, Elizabeth Schuyler Hamilton, Angelica Schuyler Church, Peggy Schuyler, Philip Hamilton, Maria Reynolds, George Washington, James Madison, Thomas Jefferson, Charles Lee, Samuel Seabury, George Eacker, and Philip Schuyler.
+Hamilton narrates Alexander Hamilton's life in two acts, and details among other things his involvement in the American Revolutionary War as an aide-de-camp to George Washington, his marriage to Eliza Schuyler, his career as a lawyer and Secretary of the Treasury, and his interactions with Aaron Burr (the main narrator for most of the musical), which culminates in their duel that ends Hamilton's life.